mdpiper/knowledge/bash.md

 Don't forget the path specification at the end.

+Grep for multiple strings with an OR operator:

+    $ conda list -n dev | grep -E 'cython|compiler'

+The `-E` flag is for extended grep.
+It means we don't have to escape the `|` operator.

 Include only files that match a glob:

     $ grep -r --include=*.ncl ILAMB_PARA_SETUP .